Yovel Zoosman: Hapoel Jerusalem

+National team career

 Israeli junior national team

 Zoosman was a member of the Under-16, Under-18 and Under-20 Israeli national teams.

 In July 2017, Zoosman helped the Israeli Under-20 team reach the 2017 FIBA Europe Under-20 Championship Finals, where they eventually lost to Greece.
 Zoosman finished the tournament averaging 16.3 points, 5.7 rebounds and 1.9 assists per game.

 In July 2018, Zoosman led the Israeli Under-20 team to a gold medal at the 2018 FIBA Europe Under-20 Championship.
 He finished the tournament averaging 14.4 points, 4.7 rebounds, 3.6 assists and 2.3 steals per game.
 Zoosman was named the Tournament MVP and also earned a spot in the All-Tournament Team, alongside his teammate Deni Avdija.

 Israeli senior national team

 Zoosman is a member of the senior Israeli national team.
 On February 23, 2018, Zoosman made his first appearance for the senior team in a 2019 FIBA Basketball World Cup qualification match against Great Britain.